 The Gustave Moreau Museum is another utterly uncrowded art spot.
 It’s tucked away in the 9th arrondissement in an area of grand mansions known as Nouvelle-Athènes or South Pigalle.
 If you are sightseeing in Montmartre, it’s just a 15-20 minute walk.

 Some consider his oeuvre a precursor to Surrealism.
 Henri Matisse was one of his students, and Moreau influenced many 20th century artists.

 This museum, like the Delacroix Museum, was Moreau’s family home.
 He transformed it into an atelier and kept the first floor as his apartment.
 It’s absolutely stuffed with his sometimes macabre paintings and drawings.

 There are over 1,300 paintings, watercolors and sketches.
 There are 5,000 drawings of mythological, biblical, and literary subjects.
 There’s not much curation; you are largely left to interpret the works yourself.

 Many drawings are behind curtains and some have to slid from drawers to be viewed.
 Don’t be lazy, take a peak.

-Practical Information for the Musée National Gustave Moreau:
+Practical Information for the Musée National Gustave Moreau

-Address: 14 rue de La Rochefoucauld
+- Address: 14 rue de La Rochefoucauld

-Entry fee: € 6, reduced rate: € 4, Under 18 free
+- Entry fee: € 67 reduced rate: € 5, Under 18 free

-Hours: Open daily from 10:00 am to 12:45 pm & from 2:00 pm to 5:15 pm, closed Tuesdays
+- Hours: Open daily from 10:00 am to 12:45 pm & from 2:00 pm to 5:15 pm, closed Tuesdays

-Metro: Trinité d’Estienne d’Orves (line 12) or Pigalle (line 2)
+- Metro: Trinité d’Estienne d’Orves (line 12) or Pigalle (line 2)

 3. Musée Jacquemart-André

 Then, the Parisians flock in and you’ll need to pre-purchase a ticket.
 When I was there one February, I seemed to be the only English speaking person in line.

 The mansion dates to Baron Haussmann’s massive renovation of Paris. Édouard André and Nélie Jacquemart wanted their home to be as grand and beautiful as the new Paris.

 The painting of St. George and the Dragon, shown above, is deemed one of the greatest achievements in Italian Renaissance art.
 It’s the jewel of the Jacquemart-André.

 Another astonishing piece is a massive 1745 Tiepolo fresco titled Henri III Being Welcomed to the Contarini Villa.
 It greets you at the top of the spectacular main stairway.

-Practical Information for theMusée Jacquemart-André:
+Practical Information for the Musée Jacquemart-André:

-Address: 158 boulevard Haussmann, 8th arrondissement
+- Address: 158 boulevard Haussmann, 8th arrondissement

-Hours: Daily 10:00 am to 6:00 pm, late hours until 8:30 pm during special exhibitions
+- Hours: Daily 10:00 am to 6:00 pm, late hours until 8:30 pm during special exhibitions

-Metro: Miromesnil or Champs-Elysées Clemenceau
+- Metro: Miromesnil or Champs-Elysées Clemenceau

 4. Musée Marmottan Monet

-I was dragged there against my will -- I don’t like Impressionism much.
+I was dragged there against my will — I don’t like Impressionism much.
 But I had no excuse.
 I was staying in the 16th arrondissement, and little effort was required to get there.
 If you’re staying in the center of Paris, it’s absolutely worth a detour by metro.
 And it’s not far past the Eiffel Tower.

-The gallery contains an exceptional overview of Monet’s work, over 300 pieces, from his early caricatures to his late works at Giverny.
+The gallery contains an exceptional overview of Monet’s work, over 300 pieces.
+You’ll discover everything from his early caricatures to his late works at Giverny.
 The museum also has paintings by fellow Impressionists Renoir, Dégas, Gaugin, Manet, and Morisot.

 But Monet’s water lilies are the star of the show.
 They’re massive, especially compared to the usual postage size Impressionist painting.
 And they sparkle with pure vivid color.
 I found them mesmerizing.